13 Top-Rated Tourist Attractions in Virginia Beach

 Address: 717 General Booth, Blvd., Virginia Beach

-3 First Landing State Park
+3. First Landing State Park

 The park is divided by Shore Drive, which separates the beach side of the park from the forest side.
 On the inland portion of Shore Drive are camping cabins and an extensive network of trails that run through huge pine trees, cypress trees, sand dunes, and along the waterfront of Broad Bay.
 Each of the trails offers a unique sight.

-4 Sandbridge Beach
+4. Sandbridge Beach

-5 Back Bay Wildlife Refuge
+5. Back Bay Wildlife Refuge

 From the visitor center, the view extends out across the waters and islands of Back Bay.
 Walking paths provide access to some great wildlife viewing opportunities, and spotting scopes are located throughout the refuge.
 All kinds of birds, along with deer, bobcats, otters, muskrats, and other critters can be seen in Back Bay.
 It's also possible to access False Cape State Park from here.

-6 The Adventure Park
+6. The Adventure Park

 For a little adrenaline boost, the Adventure Park is the perfect outing.
 Set on the grounds of the Virginia Aquarium and Marine Science Center, the Adventure Park is a large forested area with ropes and platforms dangling from the trees.
-Swinging stairs and challenging aerial walks, all high up in the trees, challenge participants who are securely roped into this ziplining obstacle course.
+Swinging stairs and challenging aerial walks, all high up in the trees, test your skills while you're securely roped into this ziplining obstacle course.

 Set among huge trees and looking out over Owls Creek, the park is both scenic and pleasantly cool, even on hot days.
 Although the Adventure Park lies within the aquarium, it has its own admission cost and can be visited independently of the aquarium.
+You can book your ziplining and climbing adventure in advance.
 Participants must be five years of age or older.

 Address: 801 General Booth Blvd., Virginia Beach

-7 Military Aviation Museum
+7. Military Aviation Museum